Cambricon/easydk/README.md

 ![modules](docs/images/software_stack.png)

-Besides, toolkit contains InferServer component, which aims at simplify developing and deploying High-performance deep learning applications on Cambricon MLU270/MLU220/MLU370 platform.
+Besides, toolkit contains InferServer component, which aims at simplify developing and deploying High-performance AI applications on Cambricon MLU270/MLU220/MLU370 platform.
 InferServer provides APIs for inference and it provides functions like model loading and management, inference task scheduling and so on.

 ![infer_server](docs/images/infer_server_software_stack.png)